A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Numerical performance

-We compared the size and power of the proposed test with several competitive tests in the existing literature: SD in \cite{srivastava2008test}, PB in \cite{jiang2022two}, BS in \cite{bai1996effect}, RM in \cite{zoh2018powerful}, and CQ in \cite{chen2010two}).
-As discussed above, Lemma~\ref{lem: converge of matrix}, we take $k = 1$ for the proposed BF test and $k = n(\log n) p\lambda_{\max} ((n-2)S_n)$ for the PB test by \cite{jiang2022two} throughout the simulation.
-The sparsity level, defined as the proportion of null components in the mean vector, takes $p_0 = 0.5, 0.6, 0.7, 0.8, 0.9$; a larger $p_0$ corresponds to a sparser alternative, while a smaller $p_0$ corresponds to a denser one.
-The simulation results averaged over $R = 5000$ replications.
-The empirical sizes of the tests are all close to the nominal level $\alpha = 0.05$ and are summarized in Table~\ref{table:test_sizes}.
+We compared the size and power of the proposed test with several competitive tests in the existing literature: \tcr{BS in \cite{bai1996effect}, which is based on the squared Euclidean distance between the sample means under equal covariance matrices; CQ in \cite{chen2010two}, which modifies BS to handle unequal covariance matrices; SD in \cite{srivastava2008test}, which replaces the full covariance matrix by its diagonal to avoid singularity; PB in \cite{jiang2022two}, which is constructed from the posterior Bayes factor; and RM in \cite{zoh2018powerful}, which is based on random projection.} As discussed above, Lemma~\ref{lem: converge of matrix}, we take $k = 1$, equivalently $k' = (n-2)$, for the proposed BF test and $k' = n(\log n) p\lambda_{\max} ((n-2)S_n)$ for the PB test by \cite{jiang2022two} throughout the simulation. \tcr{The sparsity level $p_0$ is set to $0.5, 0.6, 0.7, 0.8,$ and $0.9$, where $p_0 = 0.5$ corresponds to the least sparse case with 50\% nulls, and $p_0 = 0.9$ corresponds to the most sparse case with 90\% nulls.}

+The simulation results averaged over $R = 5000$ replications and the nominal level $\alpha = 0.05$. \tcr{The tests are evaluated through the empirical rejection function, defined as

+where $R$ is the number of Monte Carlo replications, $T^{(r)}$ denotes the test statistics at the $r$'th replication, and $u_{1-\alpha} = \Phi^{-1}(1 - \alpha)$ with $\Phi^{-1}(\cdot)$ the standard normal quantile function.
+This quantity corresponds to the empirical size when the data are generated under the null hypothesis $H_0:\mu_1=\mu_2=0$, and to the empirical power when the data are generated under the alternative hypothesis.}

+of the tests are all close to the nominal level $\alpha = 0.05$ and are summarized in Table~\ref{table:test_sizes}.
 The change of the empirical power of the tests against the sparsity level $p_0$ is presented in Figure~\ref{fig4}, and the tables are included in Section~\ref{section: simulation tables} in the Appendix.
 Figure~\ref{fig4} shows that the tests have similar powers under $\Sigma_1$ and $\Sigma_2$.
 Upon closer inspection, the BF, PB, BS, and CQ tests perform relatively well in both scenarios.
 Under $\Sigma_3$ and $\Sigma_4$, however, the powers of the SD and BF tests are much higher than those of the PB, BS, and CQ tests, with the BF test generally performing better than the SD test.
 The RM test exhibits lower power than the other tests under $\Sigma_1$ and $\Sigma_2$, but under $\Sigma_3$ and $\Sigma_4$, its power is generally between that of the BF and BS tests.